This post may contain affiliate links, please see the privacy policy for details.

 Great for any occasion: A hearty Italian bread salad is a great way to impress everyone, whether you’re catering a backyard BBQ or bringing a dish to a potluck supper.
 It’s a Tuscan style treat that everyone will love.

-Panzanella Salad Recipe Ingredients
+Panzanella Salad Ingredients

-How to Make a Panzanella Salad Recipe
+How to Make Panzanella Salad

 For more detailed instructions with weights and measurements, jump to the printable recipe card.